WalletWasabi/WalletWasabi/WalletWasabi.Documentation/FAQ.md

 ### What are the fees?

 You currently pay a fee of 0.003% * anonymity set.
 If the anonymity set of a coin is 50 then you paid 0.003% * 50 (=0.15%).
 If you set the target anonymity set to 53 then wasabi will continue mixing until this is reached, so you may end up with an anonymity set of say 60, and you will pay 0.003% * 60 (=0.18%).
 There are also edge cases where you don't pay the full fee or where you pay more.
 For example if you're the smallest registrant to a round, you'll never pay a fee.
 Also when you are remixing if you cannot pay the full fee with your input, then you only pay as much as you have, but if the change amount leftover would be too small, then that's also added to the fee.
-Currently the minimum change amount to be payed out is 0.7% of the base denomination (~0.1BTC.)
+Currently the minimum change amount to be paid out is 0.7% of the base denomination (~0.1BTC.)
 It is also possible that you get more back from mixing than you put in.
 This happens when network fees go down from when the round started and when the round ended.
 In this case, the difference is split between the active outputs of the mix.

 ### What is the Anonymity Set?